Les Grands Ballets Canadiens de Montréal are planning to move into the Espace Dance Québec in Summer 2016.

 ENHANCING MONTREAL’S REPUTATION AS AN INTERNATIONAL DANCE CAPITAL

 This strategic site will be named Espace Danse Québec; in addition to Les Grands Ballets, it will house Agora de la Danse, Tangente and the École de danse contemporaine de Montréal.
 Relying on its extensive expertise and knowledge, Les Grands Ballets decided to join forces with these three organizations to form a superior hub for dance, open to the community and in support of the discipline.
-To complete the project’s funding, these four organizations are working jointly on a private fundraising campaign.
-Already, $13 million has been raised towards their goal of $25 million.
+To complete the project’s funding, these four organizations are working jointly on a private fundraising campaign of $12 million.
 Once Espace Danse Québec is integrated into Place des Festivals, it will serve as an invaluable springboard for both local and international artists, reinforcing Montreal’s position as a showcase for dance worldwide.